Founder and Principal Conductor, Aurora Orchestra

 The young British conductor Nicholas Collon is “a born communicator as well as an innovative programmer, and high-calibre interpreter of a wide range of repertoire” – Evening Standard.

 His elegant conducting style, searching musical intellect and inspirational music-making have ensured that he is already a regular guest with orchestras such as the Philharmonia, BBC Philharmonic, CBSO, Danish Radio Symphony and Capitole de Toulouse, and in 2016/17 he debuted with DSO Berlin and Finnish Radio.
-Founder and Principal Conductor of the ground-breaking Aurora Orchestra, he is also Principal Guest of the Guerzenich Orchestra Cologne and Principal Conductor of the Residentie Orkest in The Hague, stepping up to Chief Conductor and Artistic Advisor from 2018/19.
+Founder and Principal Conductor of the ground-breaking Aurora Orchestra, he is also Principal Guest of the Gürzenich Orchestra Cologne and Principal Conductor of the Residentie Orkest in The Hague, stepping up to Chief Conductor and Artistic Advisor from 2018/19.

 Collon is increasingly in demand as a guest conductor abroad, with orchestras such as the DSO Berlin, Bamberg Symphony, Guerzenich Orchester Koeln, Danish National Symphony, Finnish Radio, Zurich Tonhalle, Orchestre National du Capitole de Toulouse, Orchestre National de Lyon, Les Siècles, Bamberg Symphony Orchestra, Brussels Philharmonic, Salzburg Mozarteumorchester, Spanish National Orchestra and Ensemble Intercontemporain.
 A regular guest with the Philharmonia, City of Birmingham Symphony Orchestra and BBC Philharmonic, in recent seasons he has also worked with the London Philharmonic, BBC Symphony, Hallé and Scottish Chamber Ochestras as well as the London Sinfonietta, Academy of Ancient Music, and National Youth Orchestra of Great Britain.
 He has enjoyed collaborations with artists such as Ian Bostridge, Angelika Kirchschlager, Vilde Frang, Pekka Kuusisto, Francesco Piemontesi, Steven Isserlis and Jean-Efflam Bavouzet.